jaedolph/network/README.md

     given in the `dns` option and a list of domains to search given in the `dns_search` option.

+* `defroute`

+    If enabled, a default route will be configured using the default gateway.
+If disabled, the default route will be removed.

+    If this variable is not specified, the role will use the default behavior of the `network_provider` selected.

 * `route_metric4` and `route_metric6`